-Like all traipsers through woods and walkers of rivers, I have a few favorite, “secret places.”
+Like all traipsers through woods and walkers of rivers, I have a few, favorite “secret places.”
 I could go on and on about their beauty, about what makes them so different from any other location on Earth, about the feelings they elicit from deep down in my core.
-But the problem is, if I tell you, you might visit them and then bring your friends; and then they wouldn’t be my “secret,” undisturbed refuges anymore.
+But the problem is, if I tell you, you might visit them and bring your friends; and then they wouldn’t be my “secret,” undisturbed refuges anymore.

 I think my reluctance to talk about the hollows and crannies, hilltops and crests in the world that have really stirred me is shared by many nature enthusiasts.
-For example, while writing a book about Wisconsin’s many great woods, I interviewed a Kettle Moraine State Forest ranger about her favorite places in that twenty-nine-thousand-acre, ten-thousand-year-old geography.
+For example, while writing a book about Wisconsin’s many great woods, I interviewed a Kettle Moraine State Forest ranger about her favorite places in that 29,000-acre, 10,000-year-old geography.

 “Where is it?”
 I asked her.